graemerocher/micronaut-oraclecloud-workshop/lab_configuration/lab_configuration.md

 [main] INFO  io.micronaut.runtime.Micronaut - Startup completed in 1952ms.
 Server Running: http://localhost:8090
 ```

-As you can see the configuration resolved via the environment variable is resolved and replaces the values that were defined earlier in either `application.yml` or `application-oraclecloud.properties`.
+As you can see the configuration is automatically resolved via the environment variable and replaces the values that were defined earlier in either `application.yml` or `application-oraclecloud.properties`.

 Note that with environment variables you use upper-case and underscore separated variable names which Micronaut normalizes into the lower-case equivalent.
 In this case `MICRONAUT_SERVER_PORT` becomes `micronaut.server.port`.